stormchaserroleplaying/Arden/Regions/Eldren/index.md

 ## Eldrani Culture for the [Stormchaser RPG](https://stormchaserroleplaying.com/stormchaserRPG/)

 ### Alignment
-Forest guardians love freedom, variety, and self-expression, so they lean strongly toward the gentler aspects of chaos.
+The Eldrani love freedom, variety, and self-expression, so they lean strongly toward the gentler aspects of chaos.
 They value and protect others’ freedom as well as their own, and they are more often good than not.

 ### Features